-Students filing grade compliant/grievances must be able to demonstrate the following:
+Students filing grade complaint/grievances must be able to demonstrate the following:

-- 1. A mistake occurred:
+- 1. A mistake occurred;

 - 2. A fraud occurred;

 - 3. Presence of bad faith;

 - 4. Incompetence in the academic evaluation of their performance

 In the absence of mistake, fraud, bad faith or incompetence, the grade determined by the instructor shall be final.
-Grade compliant/grievances must be filed within 90 days of issuance of the grade in dispute.
+Grade complaint/grievances must be filed within 90 days of issuance of the grade in dispute.
 Filing of all complaints/grievances and appeals must be done in accordance with the school/program policies and regulations

-Complaints of sexual harassment, or discrimination should be directed to the Program Activity Coordinator.
-For more information about procedures for filing these complaints, please contact the office of the Program Activity Coordinator.

-The designated school official responsible for administrative oversight of the school complaint/grievance policy and procedure is the Program Activity Coordinator.
+Complaints of sexual harassment, or discrimination should be directed to the Assistant Director of Nursing Education.
+For more information about procedures for filing these complaints, please contact the office of the Assistant Director of Nursing Education.
+The designated school official responsible for administrative oversight of the school complaint/grievance policy and procedure is the Assistant Director of Nursing Education.
 The Director of Nursing Education retains administrative responsibility for the resolution of student complaints/grievances at the educational program level.
 The Customer Feedback and Conflict Resolution Committee review the handling of all internal and external customer complaints/grievances as well as review of actual complaints/grievances that reach its desk and forward its recommendations to the Institutional Administrative Council for review and approval.
 The school president retains ultimate administrative responsibility for ensuring the full and comprehensive resolution of all complaints/grievances from both internal (students, staff, and faculty) and external customers against the school.